zhao-lab/chang-energy-evaluation-itsc18/README.md

 ## Running the code

-Basically, there are six parts of the code 1)data query 2)posteriorl model 3)real data process 4)statis and results 5)constrained K means clustering 6)KL divergence how the code arranged and worked, see comments in the ipynb files.
+Basically, there are six parts of the code: 1)data query 2)posteriorl model 3)real data process 4)statis and results 5)constrained K means clustering 6)KL divergence how the code arranged and worked, see comments in the ipynb files.

 ### Data Query